 Looking for Improved SME Funding?
 Here's How Dubai Will Help

-While we know that Emirati economic policies are aimed at promoting business activities, we may often associate that with multinational corporations setting up operations in Dubai, Sharjah or Abu Dhabi.
+While we know that Emirati economic policies are aimed at promoting business activities, we may often associate that with large multinational corporations setting up operations in Dubai, Sharjah or Abu Dhabi.
 But, what if we told you that SMEs are the engine that power the economy of the United Arab Emirates?

 SMEs power the Emirati economy, but they have trouble accessing funds

 At first glance, the numbers may appear surprising.
 More than 94 per cent of all enterprises currently in operation in the UAE are SMEs; this sector of the Emirati economy is responsible for jobs for more than 86 per cent of the UAE’s private sector workforce.
 When we remove oil from the equation, these companies contribute to over 60 per cent of the economy, according to a 2019 National Bank of Fujairah report cited in an Arabian Business investigation.

 Over the coming years, the official economic projections expect SMEs to contribute to 45 per cent of the UAE’s gross domestic product (GDP), an increase from the current 40 per cent.
 However, in recent years, companies have experienced significant challenges in acquiring the SME bank financing in Dubai that could help propel the desired increase in GDP contribution.